[ students ]

 - All students are required to abide by the rules and regulations of the University and the School of Music and are required to attend lessons, class sessions, rehearsals, and appointments arranged for them.
 Those whose attendance or progress is unsatisfactory, or whose conduct is disruptive, will be reviewed by the deputy dean and may be required to withdraw.

-- Participation in the Philharmonia Orchestra, Chamber Music, New Music New Haven, Yale Opera, Camerata, and/or Schola Cantorum is a continuing responsibility during the student’s stay at the Yale School of Music, depending on the student’s major.
+- Participation in the Yale Philharmonia, Chamber Music, New Music New Haven, Yale Opera, Camerata, and/or Schola Cantorum is a continuing responsibility during the student’s stay at the Yale School of Music, depending on the student’s major.
 Attendance at all rehearsals and performances is required and takes precedence over all outside commitments.
 Unexcused absences from an assigned ensemble will be reviewed by the dean’s office under the provisions of the above paragraph.

 - Any student who is absent from studies for more than five consecutive days may be required to present a medical certificate to the dean’s office.